HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr><td>NHI-update-name-error-3 <br /> $add-name </td>
 <td>application can display an error when the patient has too many names</td>
-<td><li>Attempt a add a fictitious name, using the <b>$add-name operation</b>, to NHI ZDJ6518.
-Given Name: John Charles Surname: Achilles</td>
+<td>Attempt a add a fictitious name, using the <b>$add-name operation</b>, to NHI ZDJ6518 (Given Name: John Charles Family Name: Achilles)</td>
 <td>Output: EM02105 "A Patient must not have more than 200 active names"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-4 <br /> $add-name </td>
 <td>application can display an error when an attempt to add a name that exists as an active name for that patient</td>
-<td><li>Attempt to add the Given: RA, Family: Lumbago name to NHI ZKE9687 using the <b>$add-name operation</td>
+<td>Attempt to add the name - Given: RA, Family: Lumbago - to NHI ZKE9687 using the <b>$add-name operation</b> </td>
-<td>Output: EM07222 "The Patient Name already exists for this Patient"</td>
+<td>Output: EM07222 "The Patient name already exists for this Patient"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-5 <br /> $add-name </td>
 <td>application can display an error when adding a name that has been deleted from the patient record</td>
-<td><li>Attempt to add a name to ZAD0152.
-Given Name: Amy.
-Surname: Alesana <br />
-Name to add: Given Name: Amy.
-Surname: Johnson </td>
+<td><li>Attempt to add the name - Given Name: Amy.
+Family Name: Johnson - to ZAD0152 (Given Name: Amy.
+Family Name: Alesana) </td>
 <td>Output: EM07008 - "The Patient name requested has been removed from the Patient record by NHI administration"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-6 <br /> $add-name </td>
 <td>application can display an error when an invalid source is provided</td>
-<td>Attempt to add a fictitious name to the patient provided where Name Source is Birth Register. <br />
-Attempt to add a name to ZAA1578.
-Given Name: Keith.
-Surname: Gordon.
-Name Source: Birth Register</td>
+<td>Attempt to add a fictitious name  to ZAA1578 (Given Name: Keith.
+Family Name: Gordon) with an information-source of BREG (Birth Register)</td>
 <td>Output: EM07229 - "The patient name can only be set to a registered value by an authorised agency"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-7 <br /> $add-name </td>
-<td>application can display an error when an invalid source is provided</td>
-<td>Attempt to add a fictitious name to the patient provided where Name Source is Birth Register. <br />
-Attempt to add a name to ZAA1578.
-Given Name: Keith.
-Surname: Gordon.
-Name Source: Birth Register</td>
-<td>Output: EM07229 - "The patient name can only be set to a registered value by an authorised agency"</td>
-<td>mandatory</td></tr>

-<tr><td>NHI-update-name-error-8 <br /> $add-name </td>
 <td>application can display an error when a Babyof name is supplied with a use other than temp and a source other than NPRF</td>
-<td>Attempt to add a fictitious babyof name to the patient ZDM4902.
-Given Name: Sarah-Jayne, Margaret.
-Surname: Thomas. <br />
-Name use = nickname, source = PPRT.</td>
+<td>Attempt to add a fictitious babyof name to the patient ZDM4902 (Given Name: Sarah-Jayne, Margaret.
+Family Name: Thomas) with Name use = nickname, source = PPRT.</td>
 <td>Output: EM07225 - "name-use-extra is conditional on source = NPRF and name use = temp."</td>
 <td>mandatory</td></tr>

-<tr><td>NHI-update-name-error-9 <br /> $add-name </td>
+<tr><td>NHI-update-name-error-8 <br /> $add-name </td>
 <td>application can display an error when no given or family name is present</td>
-<td>Attempt to add a fictitious name to the patient ZDM4902.
-Given Name: Sarah-Jayne, Margaret.
-Surname: Thomas. <br />
+<td>Attempt to add a fictitious name to the patient ZDM4902 (Given Name: Sarah-Jayne, Margaret.
+Family Name: Thomas) <br />
-Name use = nickname, source = PPRT.</td>
+Name use = nickname, source = PPRT, don't insert a family or given name.</td>
 <td>Output: EM02101 - "A Patient name must contain either a given or family name, a preferred name flag and an information source."</td>
 <td>mandatory</td></tr>

+<tr><td>NHI-update-name-error-9 <br /> $add-name </td>
+<td>application can display an error when no information source</td>
+<td>Attempt to add a fictitious name to the patient ZDM4902 (Given Name: Sarah-Jayne, Margaret.
+Family Name: Thomas) <br />
+Name use = nickname, source = PPRT, don't insert a information-source.</td>
+<td>Output: EM02101 - "A Patient name must contain either a given or family name, a preferred name flag and an information source."</td>
+<td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-10 <br /> $add-name </td>
+<td>application can display an error when no preferred-name-flag</td>
+<td>Attempt to add a fictitious name to the patient ZDM4902 (Given Name: Sarah-Jayne, Margaret.
+Family Name: Thomas) <br />
+Name use = nickname, source = PPRT, don't insert a preferred-name flag.</td>
+<td>Output: EM02101 - "A Patient name must contain either a given or family name, a preferred name flag and an information source."</td>
+<td>mandatory</td></tr>

+<tr><td>NHI-update-name-error-11 <br /> $add-name </td>
 <td>application can display an error when the given or family name contains special characters e.g. # @ %</td>
 <td>Attempt to add a fictitious name (with special character) to the patient.
-ZAZ1913.
-Given Name: Alan.
-Surname: Abbot </td>
+ZAZ1913 (Given Name: Alan.
+Family Name: Abbot) </td>
 <td>Output: "Invalid request body"</td>
 <td>mandatory</td></tr>

-<tr><td>NHI-update-name-error-11 <br /> $add-name </td>
+<tr><td>NHI-update-name-error-12 <br /> $add-name </td>
 <td>application can display an error when a given or family name begins with a number e.g. 1Smith </td>
-<td>Attempt to add a fictitious name (with a number as the first character) to the patient.
-ZCV7765.
-Given Name: Sandra.
-Surname: Anderson</td>
+<td>Attempt to add a fictitious name (with a number as the first character) to the patient ZCV7765 (Given Name: Sandra.
+Family Name: Anderson)</td>
 <td>Output: EM02107 "A Patient’s given and family name must start with a letter of the alphabet or an apostrophe"</td>
 <td>mandatory</td></tr>

-<tr><td>NHI-update-name-error-12 <br /> $add-name </td>
+<tr><td>NHI-update-name-error-13 <br /> $add-name </td>
 <td>application can display an error when a given or family name contains only whitespace/s </td>
-<td>Attempt to add a name (containing only whitespace) to the patient.
-ZDC0959.
-Given Name: Mary.
-Surname: Alansmore</td>
+<td>Attempt to add a name (containing only whitespace) to the patient ZDC0959 (Given Name: Mary.
+Family Name: Alansmore)</td>
 <td>Output: EM02110 "Each populated Patient Name field must contain at least one letter"</td>
-<td>mandatory</td></tr>

-<tr><td>NHI-update-name-error-13 <br /> $add-name </td>
-<td>application can display an error when an attempt is made to add a name that already exists as an active name for the patient on the NHI</td>
-<td>Attempt to add the name Sarah Adams, to the NHI, ZAG8796.
-Given Name: Sonya.
-Other Name: James.
-Surname: Adams </td>
-<td>Output: EM07222 "The patient name already exists for this patient"</td>
 <td>mandatory</td></tr>

 <tr><td>NHI-update-name-error-14 <br /> $replace-name</td>